Members-only podcast episode

 - Proclus: In Parm.
 VII.1172.35 Cousin.

-- Pseudo-Proclus: The Letter to Socrates can be found in the non-existent Procli diodochi philosophica minora, operis in virtutibus fragmenta, epistolæ (Leipzig: Steubner 1867), pp. 362-65.
+- Pseudo-Proclus: The Letter to Socrates can be found in the non-existent Procli diodochi philosophica minora, operis de virtutibus fragmenta, epistolæ (Leipzig: Steubner 1867), pp. 362-65.

 - Pseudo-Stobæus Ἀναγνωσθέντα ἐκ τῶν ἐλληνικῶν φιλοσόφων: Neither this author nor this work ever existed.